When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 9. Faux Wood Tiles

-Wood is not a common choice when it comes to garage floors.
-But you can choose tiles that are typically made from some sort of vinyl or marble and have a wood-like appearance.
+Wood is not a common choice for garage floors because it rots and warps.
+However, you can choose tiles made from vinyl or ceramic that have a wood-like appearance.

 Pros